MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/get-computer-ip-status.md

 ---
 # Get Computer/IP Status

+This article describes the Get Computer/IP Status activity.
 The Get Computer/IP Status activity will send a ping to a remote computer or IP address and wait for a response.
 If a response is received, then the Get Computer/IP Status activity will succeed.
 If a response isn't received, the activity will fail.

  The Get Computer/IP Status activity can be used to confirm that a computer is available before performing an action on that computer.
 You can also use the Get Computer/IP Status activity to check the availability of a computer as part of the level 1 diagnostic step when performing problem management processes.